ciprianpavaleanu/3DPersonalPortfolio/README.md

 # 3DPersonalPortfolio
-This is my personal portfolio build as a 3D island with the power of Three.js
+This is my personal portfolio built as a 3D island with the power of Three.js

 # Tech Stack
 - React